 Performance Measures.
 OJJDP does not require applicants to submit performance measures data with their applications.
-Performance measures (see Performance Measures, page 9) are included as an alert that OJJDP will require successful applicants to submit specific data as part of their reporting requirements.
+Performance measures (see Performance Measures, see page 9, are included as an alert that OJJDP will require successful applicants to submit specific data as part of their reporting requirements.
 For the application, applicants should indicate an understanding of these requirements and discuss how they will gather the required data, should they receive funding.

 OJJDP encourages award recipients to use information from existing program records to fulfill performance measures reporting requirements rather than initiating new data collection activities for this purpose.

 - c.
 Project Design and Implementation.
 Applicants should detail how the project will operate throughout the funding period and describe the strategies that they will use to achieve the goals and objectives identified in the previous section.
-Specifically, applicants should: - address in detail how they propose to accomplish the tasks and challenges listed under the Statement of the Problem section on page 12. - discuss in detail how they propose to support state implementation of the newly enacted reforms.
-Applicants must address the elements discussed on pages 5-6 of this solicitation in their project design. - provide a descriptive list of proposed deliverables (publications, tools, resources) for this project. - provide a detailed implementation plan with key benchmarks with their application.
-In addition, applicants must include with their application a draft/sample reform implementation workplan (with milestones, activities, and proposed timeline) for the two states. - describe how the proposed management structure and staffing of the project will facilitate the delivery of the services described in the implementation plan.
+Specifically, applicants should: - address in detail how the applicant proposes to undertake and accomplish the tasks and challenges listed under Statement of the Problem, above. - discuss in detail how the applicant proposes to address the elements discussed on pages 5-6 of this solicitation. - provide a descriptive list of proposed deliverables (publications, tools, resources) for this project. - provide a detailed implementation plan with key benchmarks with their application. - describe how the proposed management structure and staffing of the project will facilitate the delivery of the required services, as described in the implementation plan.

 Logic Model.
 Applicants should include a logic model that graphically illustrates how the performance measures are related to the project's problems, goals, objectives, and design.
 Sample logic models are available at www.ojjdp.gov/grantees/pm/logic\models.html.
-Applicants should submit the logic model as a separate attachment, as stipulated in Additional Attachments, page 16.
+Applicants should submit the logic model as a separate attachment, as stipulated in Additional Attachments, page 15.